When Volunteer Work is a Part of Your Business

 I’ve learned to release mom guilt realizing #babydukebrown has the privilege of being on the farm surrounded by people who love her even in my absence.
 Besides, she gets to join me helping mamas and babies often!

-Les and I have gotten pretty attuned to each other knowing when alone time needs to become top priority and recognizing how long we can be physically distance before that becomes emotional distance.
+Les and I have gotten pretty attuned to each other knowing when alone time needs to become top priority and recognizing how long we can be physically distant before that becomes emotional distance.

 I’m getting better at self care everyday and finding ways I can care for myself while my work is caring for other people.